miguelcobain/ember-cli-selectize/README.md

 - `maxItems` - If `multiple` is true, you can optionally set this to limit the number of selections.
 - `sortField` - Pass a string of a property to sort by.
 You can also pass an array of objects `[{ field: 'someProperty', direction: 'asc' }, {/*...*/}]`.
 See [selectize usage](https://github.com/brianreavis/selectize.js/blob/master/docs/usage.md) for details.
 Example: `"name"`
 - `sortDirection` - If `sortField` is a string, specify the direction.
 Example: `"asc"` or `"desc"`.
 This is ignored if `sortField` is an array (you can specify direction inside that array).
-- `onCreate` - Pass a string to 'onCreate' property to enable tag creation mode.
-When active, ember-selectize will send an action with that name to the application when a tag is created.
-The text is sent as a parameter.
 - `filter` - This property will have the text that the user entered to filter options.
 Useful for searching options in server from a large set.
 - `loading` - When `true` ember-selectize adds a loading class to selectize wrapper.
 Just like selectize does.
 Then you can customize.
 Useful with async relationships or "finds" in Ember-Data: `loading=types.isPending`.
 - `loadingClass` - Customize the loading class name.
 Default value: `loading`